Frequently asked questions

 The call-ups are held yearly between August and November and concern all Finnish males who turn 18 during that particular year.
 The conscript must ensure that his address and citizenship information is updated in the Finnish Population Register, as the letter and the information package about the time and place of the call-up is sent to his home address.
 Failure to report at the call-up without a legitimate reason is a criminal offense punishable according to the Finnish Conscript Act.
 Only the Regional Office of the Finnish Defense Forces may grant a permission for absence or deferment.
 The call-up duty may be processed either through a Regional Office in Finland or via a Finnish diplomatic mission.

 If you are a dual citizen, you are exempted from completing the compulsory military service in Finland (as per the agreement 25/1939 concluded between Finland and the United States).
 As a person holding a dual Finnish-American citizenship, living permanently in the United States, you may, however, be required to do military service if you move to Finland before the end of the year in which you reach the age of 30 (Section 75 of the Conscription Act).
 As a dual citizen, you must ensure that your dual citizenship is listed in the Finnish Population Register.
-You can check that your information is up to date from the Local Register Office.
+You can check that your information is up to date from the Digital and Population Data Services Agency.

 Learn more about the military service: The Finnish Defense Forces